Hassanyoung1/AirBnB_clone/README.md

 ## The Console
 The console is a command line interpreter that permits management of the backend of AirBnB.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the ```storage``` object defined above).

+## How It Works
+The console can be run both interactively and non-interactively.
+To run the console in non-interactive mode, pipe any command(s) into an execution of the file ```console.py``` at the command line.